notofonts/noto-docs/src/website/use.md

 ### Noto families

-The Noto fonts are modular.
+The Noto font collection is modular.
 The **main** [Noto Sans](../noto/Noto+Sans) and [Noto Serif](../noto/Noto+Serif) families (without any suffixes) have letters for languages that use the Latin, Cyrillic, and Greek alphabets.
 If you have text any language that uses these scripts (like English, German, Polish, Russian, Greek), use these fonts.
 They also contain many characters used across scripts, like punctuation, European digits, currency symbols, or diacrtitical marks.
 The fonts also contain the phonetic alphabet (IPA), and characters used in linguistic research.

 The main Noto Sans and Noto Serif families include **italic** fonts intended for emphasis.
 Both also have corresponding **Display** families intended for larger optical sizes (like headlines and titles).